capacity

 常見錯誤

-in her capacity as + role
+in his capacity as + role

 文法句型

-in + possessive + capacity + as + noun
+in + someone's capacity as + role

 用法筆記